ORB-HD/deface/README.md

 If the `onnxruntime-gpu` package is found and a GPU is available, the face detection network is automatically offloaded to the GPU.
 This can significantly improve the overall processing speed.

+### DirectML (only for Windows)

+Windows users with capable non-Nvidia GPUs can enable GPU-accelerated inference with DirectML by installing:

+    $ python3 -m pip install onnx onnxruntime-directml

+### OpenVINO

+OpenVINO can accelerate inference even on CPU-only systems by a few percent, compared to the default OpenCV and ONNX Runtime implementations.
+It works on Linux and Windows, but not yet on Python 3.11 as of July 2023.
+Install the backend with:

+    $ python3 -m pip install onnx onnxruntime-openvino

 ### Other platforms

-If your machine doesn't have a CUDA-capable GPU but you want to accelerate computation on another hardware platform (e.g. Intel CPUs), you can look into the available options in the [ONNX Runtime build matrix](https://microsoft.github.io/onnxruntime/).
+If you your setup doesn't fit with these recommendations, look into the available options at the [Execution Provider](https://onnxruntime.ai/docs/execution-providers/#summary-of-supported-execution-providers) documentation and find the respective installation instructions in the [ONNX Runtime build matrix](https://microsoft.github.io/onnxruntime/).

 ## How it works